jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 * Part 5 Testing Pipelines

 ## Data Generation

+We first need to generate website visit log data.
+As the second pipeline aggregates data by time, the max lag seconds (`--max_lag_seconds`) is set to 300 so that records are spread over 5 minutes period.
+See [Part 1](/blog/2024-03-28-beam-local-dev-1) for details about the data generation script and the source of this post can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-dev-env).

 ```bash
 $ python datagen/generate_data.py --source batch --num_users 20 --num_events 10000 --max_lag_seconds 300